 In 1993, he completed the necessary certification to become licensed in Florida and developed Aussie Animal Hospital in Miami into a premier veterinary Hospital.
 A canine frozen semen bank and advanced reproductive techniques were added making this the first Miami based veterinary hospital to offer these services.
 It was during this time that he developed expertise in surgery for brachycephalic dogs of which Lynn, his wife, has six French bulldogs and has since retired from showing or breeding them.
 Dr. Mornane expanded Aussie Animal Animal Hospital to Miami Beach and Pinecrest before selling both to concentrate on the South Dade location.
 He sold the practice to Dr. Carlos Machado in 2010 and still travels down twice a year to help out.

 In 2006, Dr. Mornane and his wife, Lynn, moved to Union in the Upstate of South Carolina to settle down into partial retirement .They purchased an historic home (Nicholson Mansion) with the mission of completely restoring it back to its former glory.
 He continued to commute to Miami and do other part time relief work.
 In 2011. he linked up with Dr. Doug Chappell, a well respected and long time veterinarian in the Upstate, to develop Care Animal Regional Emergency Clinic of Spartanburg, a very busy emergency hospital servicing Spartanburg and surrounding areas.
-He continues to do a lot of day time weekend work there.

 In 2015, Dr. Mornane founded Fairforest Veterinary Consultants.
 Located in Union, SC, his private veterinary practice offers a wide variety of services including Veterinary Dermatology, Internal Medicine, Consultations, a wide variety of surgical services including Orthopedics, and Advanced Reproductive Techniques.
 Dr. Mornane has always maintained that the secret to a long and satisfying career is investing in continuing education and current technologies, and these attributes will be foundation for this new venture into private practice.